Financial Support for Further Education

 - level 2 technical certificates to help get employment or progress to another technical level

-Find out about financial support, e.g. with your course, day-to-day living costs or childcare.
+Find out about financial support, for example for your course or day-to-day living costs.

 Depending on your circumstances and the subject you’re studying, you may qualify for:

 Funding for essential skills